top of page

 Fresh Food Feeding On A Budget

 Let's address the Elephant in the room straight up!
-Yes, feeding a healthy fresh food diet is more expensive than a highly processed mostly vegetarian kibble - but that doesn't mean it's expensive.
+Yes, feeding a healthy fresh food diet is typically more expensive than a highly processed mostly vegetarian kibble - but that doesn't mean it's expensive.

 Grocery Shopping